The Jarrow March: A Moment in History

 From the many books and documents I have read, the gathering took place on a bright autumn day with the sun shining in all its glory.
 Some wore suits while others were dressed in jackets, waistcoats, trousers, heavy boots, and some with the legendary flat caps that were associated with the North East of England.
-Others amongst them were dressed in dark colored jackets with lighter colored trousers.
+Others amongst them were dressed in dark-colored jackets with lighter-colored trousers.

 This then the gathering of 200 hundred souls bent on (one thing) taking their plight of unemployment and extreme poverty to the capital, London.
 The day was the 5th of October 1936, a day that would go down in history, a day when 200 hundred individuals would take their place in our history books.

 Situated on the North East coast between Hebburn and South Shields, Jarrow was in the grip of high unemployment and poverty so much so that the people had decided to take action, and so it was after a Service at Christ Church, the 200 hundred strong men and a dog, would walk the 282 miles to London to present their petition to Parliament.

 Today this journey would take us about 4-5 hours by car, yet here were individuals so sick and tired of no work they were willing to walk the distance to have their voice heard.
 A distance of almost 300 miles (482.8km).
-Their march would take them through many towns, eventually arriving at Marble Arch on the 31 October, almost a month after leaving their hometown of Jarrow.
+Their march would take them through many towns, eventually arriving at Marble Arch on 31 October, almost a month after leaving their hometown of Jarrow.

 Their life problems were not imagined.
 Only a few years earlier in 1933, the author J.B.
 Priestley on a visit to Jarrow commented on what he saw